Odoo 8 API – High Level

 This article aims to highlight these changes, as well as provide some high level identification and conversion tactics.

-dictionary as a class attribute, and utilize lowercase method names for the fields.
+Columns were defined using a `_columns` dictionary as a class attribute, and utilize lowercase method names for the fields.

 Old API Model Example: